 Things you should avoid doing in Kerry in the rain

 Don’t climb Carrauntoohil in the rain

 We understand it’s disappointing if you have travelled a long way to climb Ireland’s highest mountain.
 However, inexperienced climbers should avoid climbing in bad weather.
 It may be smaller than many other mountains in Europe and the US but it can still be dangerous.
-In rain, a straightforward hike can quickly become treacherous.
+In rain, low dense cloud or heavy winds, a straightforward hike can quickly become treacherous.
 Unless you are an experienced climber, or you are on a guided ascent, stay off the mountains in inclement weather .

 Don’t drive Dingle’s Slea Head or the Ring of Kerry in the rain

 These popular peninsula drives aren’t necessarily dangerous in the rain.
 You would just miss out on the beautiful coastal views which make these two routes so special.
 On a wet day (or even on dry days if the cloud is particularly low) consider deferring your plans if possible.